910 N. Fern Creek Avenue, Orlando, FL 32803

 Osceola County's population has more than doubled since 2000, and the county's demographic mix — including a substantial Spanish-speaking community, retirees in established communities like Celebration and St. Cloud, hospitality and theme park families across Kissimmee, and a fast-growing professional population in the Lake Nona corridor — creates consistent and varied demand for Florida probate and estate planning counsel.

 Our firm has been in continuous practice in Central Florida since 1928.
-Importantly, Osceola County sits within the Ninth Judicial Circuit of Florida — the same circuit as Orange County — meaning the judges, procedures, and standing orders our attorneys work with daily in Orlando also govern Osceola County probate matters.
+Importantly, Osceola County sits within the Ninth Judicial Circuit of Florida — the same circuit as Orange County — meaning the judges, procedures, and standing orders our Orlando probate attorneys work with daily also govern Osceola County probate matters.

 Probate Court Information